 Mary Kay Samko, now in her 23rd year as the Aquatics Director and Head Men’s and Women’s Swim Coach at Bentley University, has developed the Bentley swim program into one of the most competitive in the Northeast-10 Conference.

 All of the school records have been bettered numerous times since she inherited a two-year-old program in 1996.
-Samko led Bentley to six straight NEISDA women’s championships from 2002-07, and also the 2010 and 2012 championships, and the men’s team has captured the NEISDA title seven times from 2001-12 before leaving the organization.
-In 2010, the men's team captured the Northeast-10 Conference championship for the first time in the program's history.
-The 2010-11 year saw Anne Kaduboski and Jessida Hodsdon become the first swimming All-Americas in the program's history.
+Samko led Bentley to six straight NEISDA women’s championships from 2002-07, and also the 2010 and 2012 championships, and the men’s team captured the NEISDA title seven times from 2001-12 before leaving the organization.
+The Falcon men have twice captured the Northeast-10 Conference championship (2010, 2017), and the 2010-11 season saw Anne Kaduboski and Jessica Hodsdon become the first swimming All-Americas in Bentley annals.